Greetings Humans of Landlord Broadband,

 Meet the Team at Landlord Broadband – Ft.
 Ayeisha Thompson

 Meet Landlord Broadband’s newest team member Ayeisha Thompson: “Hey, I’m Ayeisha, a student at the University of York currently studying BSc Marketing.
-I am a new member of the marketing team working as a part-time marketing assistant in the Housing Association sector of the company.
+I am a new member of the marketing team.
+I work as a part-time marketing assistant in the Housing Association sector of the company.
 Working at Landlord Broadband has allowed me to develop my digital marketing and research capabilities, in addition to my interest in the field.
 I am very excited to see what my future holds.
-Though I do have a passion for learning and studying, in my free time I enjoy fashion, fiction and terrible films.”
+I have a passion for learning and studying.
+In my free time, I enjoy fashion, fiction and terrible films.”

 That’s it from us, we hope that you enjoyed our newsletter,